 is the cause.

 Dehydration and Diarrhea

-If you think you may be becoming dehydrated as a result of diarrhea, contact your doctor as soon as possible.
+dehydrated, you should contact your doctor as soon as possible.

-Your doctor will determine your treatment based on:
+Your doctor will decide your treatment based on:

-- the severity of the diarrhea and/or related condition
+severity and frequency of the diarrhea and related condition

 - expectations for improvement of your condition

 Diarrhea is a serious condition in the very young.
 It can cause